 At a time when we are seeing a continued high level of unemployment and less and less working opportunities, the care industry is a fantastic one to enter.
 According to some reports, by 2020 the workforce of the care industry will have had to increase by 30% in order to keep up with growing demand for patient care.
 This is, of course, across all sectors, but with people living longer and longer, the population increasing exponentially and rates of obesity soaring, the care industry is screaming out for new employees.
 But of course, there is a catch.

-The recent bad press surrounding the care industry means that it is currently being scrutinised by every possible authority.
+The recent bad press surrounding the care sector industry means that it is currently being scrutinised by every possible authority.
 The headlines publicising health care scandals never seem to end, whether it’s ‘Care Firm Under Investigation Over Treatment of 83-year-old’, ‘Domestic Care Standards Add to Worries for Disabled People’ or ‘How Private Care Firms Have Got Away with Breaking the Law on Pay’, every day it seems there is a new problem in the industry.

-Now this may seem all doom and gloom, and may make the care industry look less favourable, but there are some good things that come with these scandals.
+Now this may seem all doom and gloom, and may make the care careers industry look less favourable, but there are some good things that come with these scandals.
 Care firms now have to pay you properly or they will be exposed.
 They are constantly looking for high-quality, dedicated employees who are going to care about their job and their patients.

 There is no shortage of jobs available at all, and many care firms have opportunities to progress up the ladder once you have been working there for a while.
 It couldn’t be a better time to apply for a job in the care industry if you are really passionate about helping other people.
-The scrutiny is unlikely to be focussed on you personally and all it means is that your employer will have to make sure that you are doing your job properly.
+The scrutiny is unlikely to be focused on you personally and all it means is that your employer will have to make sure that you are doing your job properly.

 So, if you are a dedicated, committed and passionate person, you have nothing to lose and everything to gain from a career in the care industry.
 If you are willing to do your job to the best of your ability, then the current problems that the industry is facing will not affect you.
 You may even have the chance to help iron out those problems.
 And what’s more, if you have the right qualifications and the right attitude, you are almost guaranteed to find a job very quickly.